 You will receive an email outlining the outcome of your funding application once it has been assessed.
 This can take up to 3 weeks.

 Where can I get further information?

 Due to the volume of applications, during the months of August and September, we may be unable to discuss applications or answer questions about financial support over the phone.
 We therefore, advise you to speak to the Learner Funding Team or email [email protected]

 Can I appeal my funding decision?

 Yes.
 If you disagree with a decision regarding your application, please complete the Learner Funding Appeal Form.
+The form can be found on SharePoint or a hard copy can be collected from Learner Services.
 Complete and return the form to the Learner Funding Team and attach any supporting evidence.
 You will receive a decision within 10 days of the form being handed in.

 What is an Advanced Learner Loan?

 Advanced Learner Loans give individuals access to financial support for tuition costs similar to that available in Higher Education and are administered by Student Finance England.

 Applying for an Advanced Learner Loan